EMBRYOPSIDA Pirani & Prado

 Numerous other fossils have been identified as members of Nymphaeales; these are discussed below under Cabombaceae and Nymphaeaceae.

 The inner bracts found in some Hydatellaceae and the inner petals of Cabomba are notably slow in developing (Rudall et al. 2007).
 If the corolla represents sterilised stamens, as some think, having external staminodes will probably be another synapomorphy at least for [Nymphaeaceae + Cabombaceae].
-For discussion about the presence of a granular infratectum in Nymphaeales, see M. L. Taylor et al. (2013, also 2014 for other aharacters); the infractectum is generally columellate.
+For discussion about the presence of a granular infratectum in Nymphaeales, see M. L. Taylor et al. (2013, 2015, also 2014 for other characters); the infractectum is generally columellate, how obviously so depending on the thickness of the infratectal space.
 Some genera in all families have exotestal cells that are neither very tall nor much thickened (Hamann et al. 1979; Collinson 1980).
 For the distinctive single-celled chalazal endosperm haustorium, see Rudall et al. (2009b).
+In general, the endosperm is slight and it probably functions as transfer tissue betweem embryo and perisperm (Friedman et al. 2012).

 Phylogeny.
 Hydatellaceae are sister to Xyridaceae in Stevenson et al. (2000; see also Stevenson & Loconte 1995); both have latrorse anthers and an operculum "stopper" that is tegmic in origin.
 Trithuria and Xyris appear as sister taxa (weak support) and in turn sister to Mayaca (still weaker support), although other Xyridaceae are not immediately related (Michelangeli et al. 2003).
 However, although Bremer (2002) noted that Mayacaceae and Hydatellaceae might be weakly associated with Xyridaceae or Eriocaulaceae, depending on what taxa were included in the analysis, there were a number of long branches in this area and he excluded the first two families from his final analysis, while Janssen and Bremer (2004) suggested that the association of Hydatellaceae with Mayacaceae was probably an artefact (see also Chase et al. 2006).